Arkhist/Graphic-Matroid-Parity/README.md

 * `2016-Theory_Seminar-Fig_*` - examples (figures) from the paper *A Gentle Introduction to Matroid Algorithmics*, in `2016-Theory_Reading_Group.pdf`; pictures related to these are in the related pdf files

+* `stsh_counterexample` - example corresponding to an erroneous result in the Pascal implementation, fixed in the Python implementation (no augmenting step is found in the Pascal implementation while there should be one.)

+* `stsh_old_crash1` and `stsh_old_crash3` - two examples causing a crash in the Pascal implementation during a blossom step.

+## Technical details

+The implementation of the base graph in `base_graph.py`, used only to test the validity of a matching and to get an initial matching, uses the Python library `networkx`.
+For longevity, an implementation that does not use `networkx` could be interesting.

+- `main.py` executes the entire input parsing to solving pipeline.
+For more details on the execution, at the top of the file you can set `solver.VERBOSE = True`.

+- `input_parsing.py` transforms the information from stdin into a BaseGraph defined in `base_graph.py`.

+- `base_graph.py` is an interface for a standard graph data structure.

+- `union_find.py` is a very short and non-optimal Union-Find implementation for Kruskal's algorithm.

+- `dependency_graph.py` implements the dependency graph for graphical matroid parity.
+A few adjustments are needed to make it handle more general matroids.

+- `solver.py` contains the Linear Matroid Parity algorithm.

+## Fix

+The original implementation as well as the paper specification of the algorithm contains a subtle bug in the definition of the search path for a transform with a reverse pointer, which causes the original implementation to give erroneous results (and sometimes crash?).

+The definition of a search path for a transform `e` with a reverse pointer `g` and parent pointer `f` is the following: `e P(g, bar(t0))^r P(f)`.

+By replacing `P(g, bar(t0))^r` with `(P(g, t0)-t0)^r`, it seems we get the proper results.